Liang-Ding/seishmc/README.md

 # SEISHMC
 ![SEISHMC](./doc/images/seishmc.png)

-SEISHMC is a Python package that uses **Hamiltonian Monte Carlo** (HMC) sampling to invert the full moment tensor of earthquake sources.
+SEISHMC is a Python package that is based on [MTUQ](https://github.com/uafgeotools/mtuq) and utilizes **Hamiltonian Monte Carlo** (HMC) algorithm to invert the full moment tensor of earthquake sources.

 ## Installation